bramstein/opentype/README.md

-## An OpenType, TrueType, and WOFF parser in JavaScript
+## An OpenType font parser in JavaScript

-This is a pure JavaScript parser for font files.
-It supports the two main formats: OpenType and TrueType as well as WOFF.
+This is a pure JavaScript parser for OpenType font files.
+It supports fonts with CFF and TrueType outlines, and can read fonts wrapped as WOFF.

 The following OpenType tables are currently supported: